trevor-bingham99/trevor-bingham99.github.io/_posts/2023-09-18-first-post.md

 layout: post
 title:  "Data Visualization in Tableau"
 author: Trevor Bingham
-description: This post will be explaining the basics of data visualization in Tableau.
+description: This post will explain the basics of data visualization in Tableau.
-image: "/assets/images/image5.jpg"
+image: "/assets/images/fog.png"
 ---

-Hello World!
+## Data Visualization